 New furniture sourced for Stanford should not include toxic chemicals.
 According to the U.S. Environmental Protection Agency, there are over 80,000 chemicals in use today, most are unregulated and only some have undergone sufficient health testing.
 Many of these toxic chemicals end up in furniture, specifically: Flame retardants, Polyvinyl Chloride, Volatile Organic Compounds, Fluorinated Chemicals, and Antimicrobials.
 Recent research clearly links these chemicals to adverse health effects including cancer, interference with the hormone system, impairments to neurological development, and reproductive harm.
 The Consumer Product Safety Commission claims that removing flame retardants and other chemicals does not compromise fire safety.

-Stanford Procurement Services has partnered with Sustainable Stanford to pilot two search tools to ease finding and purchasing of sustainable products.
+Stanford Procurement Services has partnered with Sustainable Stanford to provide the following preferred tools and resources to support purchasing of sustainable products.

 - Look for items with the Climate Pledge Friendly label.
 This label denotes items that are certified through one or more reputable, transparent, external sustainability certification programs.
 Examples include the Forest Stewardship Council and EPEAT.
 Search results can be filtered to show only products with this label.